fortedigital/Forte.WebScraper/README.md

 - properties - list of properties to be extracted from this page type with a selector to wanted element

 - languages - list of links to this page in other languages

+- pagination - selector to element containing next page link if page has pagination

 ```json
 "test": [%condition%,...],